A single thin, sharp perfectly designed blade is a great start. But to get a really close shave, you need more than one.

 â—ľ The first blade starts the job.
 It cuts the hair and, in the process, gently lifts it from the skin.

 â—ľ Before the hair has time to fully withdraw, the next blade comes along … and cuts it further down.

 This process is called ‘hysteresis’ and was discovered in the late 1960’s when Gillette developed its first multi-blade razor.

 Blades three to five repeat this process, cutting the exposed hair at lower and lower points.

-This helps our 5-blade razors (Fusion family) cut closer.
+This helps our 5-blade razors (Fusion5 family) cut closer.

 Once the razor has passed, the skin and hair relax.
 The hair retracts beneath the surface.

 As the hair is cut shorter, each blade is positioned fractionally closer to the skin.
 It’s a tiny distance, but it is critical in creating a comfortable shave with a smooth finish.
 The technical term for this cartridge design is ‘progressive geometry’.